bSouvick/HFDB/HFDB git/readme.txt

 ### Basic setup is for HPC

-## Covariance parameter and variogram model
+## For covariance parameter and variogram model
-# Use the following execution order for all code except the isotropy code:
+# Use the following execution order for all codes:
 # precompute.sh >> subsample.sh
 #
 # Process parameters, lag settings, and bandwidths are specified in the .R file.
 # The block length can be adjusted in the "subsample.sh" file.

-## Isotropy code
+## For isotropy test:
 # Run the .slurm file directly.
 # Parameters can be modified in the corresponding .R file.